adrelanos/aeternity-wiki/Research-and-Theory.md

 Given that the participants in a prediction market are rewarded for being correct and punished for being wrong, they will try and be economically incentivized to be as accurate as possible and the prices will reflect that.
-In prediction markets prices can be understood as showing the probabilities of the outcome that is being traded.
+In prediction markets, prices can be understood as showing the probabilities of the outcome that is being traded.

-An example here could be a miner who wants to plan his hardware purchases in advance and needs to know the probability of the total hashrate getting past a certain level in the following six months.
+An example here could be a miner who wants to plan his hardware purchases in advance and needs to know the probability of the total hash rate getting past a certain level in the following six months.
 In this case, instead of guessing or relying on his intuition, the miner can set up the prediction market that will give him very accurate probabilities.
 The people betting on those opportunities would not be